RIG-I: RIG-I PAMPs

-Type-1 Interferon Pathway
+Type-1 interferon pathway

 RIG-I is a signaling molecule and is usually in a condensed resting state until it is activated.
-Once RIG-1 is bound to its PAMP, molecules such as PACT and zinc antiviral protein short isoform (ZAPs), help keep RIG-I in an activated state which then keeps the caspase activation and recruitment domains (CARDs) ready for binding.
+Once RIG-I is bound to its PAMP, molecules such as PACT and zinc antiviral protein short isoform (ZAPs), help keep RIG-I in an activated state which then keeps the caspase activation and recruitment domains (CARDs) ready for binding.
 The molecule will migrate to the mitochondrial antiviral signaling protein (MAVS) CARD domain and bind.
 RIG-I CARD interactions have their own regulatory system.
 Although RIG-I expresses a CARD at all times, it must be activated by the ligand before it will allow both CARDs to interact with the MAVS CARD.
 This interaction will start the pathway to making proinflammatory cytokines and type-1 Interferon (IFN1;IFNα and IFNβ), which create an antiviral environment.
 Once the IFN1s leave the cell, they can bind to IFN1 receptors on the cell surface from which they came from, or other cells close by.
 This will upregulate the production of more IFN1s, boosting an antiviral environment.
 IFN1 also activates the JAK-STAT pathway, leading to the production of IFN-stimulated genes (ISGs).

-In Cancer Cells
+In cancer cells

 Usually, RIG-I recognizes foreign RNA.
 However, it can sometimes recognize "self" RNAs.
 RIG-I has been shown to enable breast cancer cells (BrCa) to resist treatments and grow because of an IFN response to noncoding RNA.
 In contrast, RIG-I in other types of cancer, such as acute myeloid leukemia and hepatocellular carcinoma, can act as a tumor suppressor.
 If cancer causing viruses infect a cell, however, RIG-I can lead to cell death.
 Cell death can occur via apoptosis via the caspase-3 pathway, or through IFN-dependent T cells and natural killer cells.

+Identification and naming

+In 2000, RIG-I was named by researchers from the Shanghai Institute of Hematology who identified novel genes that respond to all-trans retinoic acid (ATRA) in leukemia cells.
+RIG-I and the other genes were assigned the temporary name of RIG (retinoic acid–induced gene) in the format of RIG-A, RIG-B etc by the group, however they performed no additional characterization on RIG-I.